Looking Closely at the Growth Curve for Ur-Energy Inc. (URG)

 URG’s Market Performance

-URG stocks went up by 6.98% for the week, with a monthly drop of -15.85% and a quarterly performance of -19.30%, while its annual performance rate touched 68.50%.
-The volatility ratio for the week stands at 7.33% while the volatility levels for the past 30 days are set at 8.95% for Ur-Energy Inc..
-The simple moving average for the period of the last 20 days is -0.22% for URG stocks with a simple moving average of -3.93% for the last 200 days.
+URG stocks went down by 0.00% for the week, with a monthly drop of -2.82% and a quarterly performance of -18.82%, while its annual performance rate touched 81.53%.
+The volatility ratio for the week stands at 8.08% while the volatility levels for the past 30 days are set at 8.53% for Ur-Energy Inc..
+The simple moving average for the period of the last 20 days is 3.88% for URG stocks with a simple moving average of -3.95% for the last 200 days.

 Analysts’ Opinion of URG